Brazil at the 1948 Summer Olympics

 Brazil competed at the 1948 Summer Olympics in London, United Kingdom.
 70 competitors, 59 men and 11 women, took part in 41 events in 11 sports.
-A Brazilian medal was won for the first time since the country's debut at the 1920 Summer Olympics, with a bronze by the basketball team.
-This medal was the first medal ever won by Brazilians not only in Basketball as also in a team sport.
+A Brazilian medal was won for the first time since the country's debut at the 1920 Summer Olympics, with a bronze by the men's basketball team.
+With seven consecutive victories, the basketball team only lost in the semifinals, against France.
+In the dispute for bronze, the team coached by Moacir Daiuto beat Mexico by 52 to 47, guaranteeing the first medal ever won by Brazilians not only in Basketball as also in a team sport.